kaust-rccl/Dist-DL-training/deepspeed/README.md

 | Peak CPU Memory (MiB)    |             |                       |             |                       |             |                       |
 | Average CPU Memory (MiB) |             |                       |             |                       |             |                       |

+> **Note on Code Versioning and SLURM Queues**
+> SLURM does **not** snapshot your Python scripts when you call `sbatch`.
+> - The job will execute whatever version of `train.py` (or any other `.py` files) is on disk **at the moment the job
+    actually starts** running, not when it was submitted.
+> - Any edits made to your code while the job is still in the queue will be picked up automatically.
+>
+> **Best Practices:**
+> Submit from a dedicated directory that won’t be modified.
+> This ensures reproducibility and avoids unintended changes in long-running or queued jobs.

 #### Quiz Questions

 1. How does enabling offloading affect **Train Runtime** and **Samples/sec**?
 Quantify the trade-off between memory savings and speed.